Core Architecture & RFP Taxonomy

 return {"status": "schema_invalid", "details": str(e)}

-This validation layer integrates directly with document generation engines (e.g., python-docx or lxml) to guarantee that rendered outputs match the exact structural and typographic requirements defined in the taxonomy.
+This validation layer integrates directly with document generation engines (e.g., python-docx or lxml) to guarantee that rendered outputs match the structural and typographic requirements defined in the taxonomy.
 By treating compliance as code, institutions can deploy continuous integration checks that run against draft proposals, flagging deviations before submission deadlines.

 The full taxonomy-driven pipeline proceeds as follows: